Speyside Single Malt Scotch Whisky Trail: Ultimate Guide

 Telephone: 01309 676548

-The last distillery in our Speyside whisky itinerary is slightly different to the others as it’s not actually privately owned but is in fact owned and managed by the Historic Environment Scotland trust.
+The last distillery in our Speyside whisky itinerary is slightly different to the others as it’s not actually privately owned but is in fact owned and managed by Historic Environment Scotland.

-In 1899 businessman Alexander Edward decided that the Scottish whisky boom meant that a profitable distillery would be warmly welcomed by the Forres community and so Dallasmore was born (later changed to Dallas Dhu).
+In 1899, businessman Alexander Edward decided that the Scottish whisky boom meant that a profitable distillery would be warmly welcomed by the Forres community, and so Dallasmore was born which later changed its name to Dallas Dhu.

 Special offer for the whisky lovers out there!